riseupnet/riseup_help/pages/vpn/betatest/linux/en.md

 ```
 ~/.config/leap/systray.log
 ```
-When reporting a bug is very useful to include the log file.
+When reporting a bug it is very useful to include the log file.

 ### Force quit